simonskodt/ajp24-disl-project/README.md

 # Advanced Java Project 24: DiSL Project

 In this project, we are a group of four students implementing different profilers using DiSL (Domain Specific Language for Java Bytecode Instrumentation).

+## What is DiSL?

 DiSL is a bytecode instrumentation framework for the JVM, and allows us to:

 1. have agents send classes (observed application) to the DiSL server
 2. the server instruments the code, and